 Many of us have experienced insensitive comments arriving knowingly but also unknowingly by loving family members.
 These comments, especially arriving from our parents, can be painful.

 For birth parents you have dealt with silence or with blame, with uneducated comments like, “How could you?”
 “I would never give up my child.”
 “Aren’t you afraid he will hate you?”
 “Did you get paid for the baby?”
 “I would have helped you if you asked.”
 “I saw this terrible story on TV about adoption.”
 “Why would you want to see her again?”
 “How can you trust them?”

 For adoptive parents you have dealt with those who support and those who “don’t get it.”

 Before adoption, many have heard: “Why don’t you try to get pregnant?”
 “Why don’t you try harder to get pregnant.”
+“Have you seen this page?
+Maybe that could help!”
 “Maybe it’s not meant to be.”
 “Don’t you want to have your own?”
 “Too bad, you’re children would have been beautiful.”

 During the adoption process, many have heard: “Once you adopt, you will get pregnant.”
 “What are you going to do about the real parents?”
 “What is taking so long?”
 “What is the baby going to look like?”
 “Why don’t you try to get a healthy white baby.”

 After the child is placed: “Will you tell him that he is adopted?”
 “How much did you pay for her?”
 “You aren’t going to see her mother again, are you?”
 “Is she American?”
 “He looks like he could be yours.”
 “Can they take him back?”